top of page

 • There was no stormwater infrastructure present.

-However, FDOT is not operating at the “higher standard” it frequently claims in public statements.
-FDOT has repeatedly stated — including in the 2024 SEIR report — that a federal 404 Water Permit was “obtained.”
+Stop the Sand Mine does not dispute that the incident occurred within FDOT’s right-of-way under an existing SunCoast permit.
+However, FDOT is not operating under the “higher standard” it frequently claims.
+FDOT has repeatedly stated, including in the 2024 SEIR, that a federal §404 permit was “obtained.”

 This is not true.

-FDOT does not have a 404 permit.
+FDOT does not have a §404 permit.

 • Why were samples collected by the contractor, rather than by an independent agency, as FDEP acknowledged?

-FDOT’s Test Lab borings were drilled within a few hundred feet of the October 24 excavation/ground-collapse incident, directly adjacent to the location where FDOT contractors struck groundwater and the pit filled from the bottom up.
-What people need to understand is this:
+The Test Lab borings tied to the SunCoast Parkway project were taken within a few hundred feet of the October 24 collapse, directly adjacent to where groundwater was struck and the excavation filled from the bottom up.

-With a discontinuous clay layer in this area, the surficial sands and the Floridan limestone aquifer function as one connected system.
+With a discontinuous clay layer in this area, the surficial sands and Floridan limestone aquifer function as one connected system.

 Stop the Sand Mine Committee

-Colleen Farmer Chair 518-637-6829
+Colleen Farmer, Chair – 518-637-6829

-Tony Ayo Co-Chair
+Tony Ayo, Co-Chair

-David Bishop Vice-Chair
+David Bishop, Vice-Chair

-Stop FDOT from wasting taxpayer money to buy, build, or operate a sand mine in Citrus County.
+Stop FDOT from wasting taxpayer money to buy, build, or operate a sand mine in Citrus County

-The Southworth property can no longer be dismissed as a “private borrow pit” seeking its own Environmental Resource Permit (ERP) and unrelated to the Suncoast Parkway.
-FDOT and the Florida Turnpike Enterprise(FTE) have been directly involved with this land as a primary sand source for the Suncoast Parkway expansion, and at the October open house, FDOT publicly confirmed that they are purchasing this property.
-Even based on conservative estimates, we believe this acquisition could approach $22 million or more — a cost borne by Florida taxpayers.
+The Southworth property can no longer be dismissed as a “private borrow pit” unrelated to the Suncoast Parkway.
+FDOT and the Florida Turnpike Enterprise (FTE) have been directly involved with this land as a primary sand source for the Suncoast Parkway expansion, and at the October open house FDOT publicly confirmed that it is purchasing this property.
+Even based on conservative estimates, we believe this acquisition could approach $22 million or more—a cost borne by Florida taxpayers.

-Why FDOT’s Proposed Purchase of the Southworth Sand Mine / Borrow Pit Is Not a Responsible Use of Public Funds
+Why FDOT’s Proposed Purchase of the Southworth Sand Mine /

-“The site is underlain by limestone bedrock that is susceptible to dissolution and the subsequent development of karst features such as voids and sinkholes in the natural soil overburden. …internal soil erosion and ground subsidence could affect mine expansion.
+“The site is underlain by limestone bedrock that is susceptible to dissolution and the subsequent development of karst features such as voids and sinkholes in the natural soil overburden… internal soil erosion and ground subsidence could affect mine expansion.
 It is not possible to eliminate future sinkhole-related problems — the owner must understand and accept this risk.”

-2. Wetland H is a spring/spring seep
+2. Wetland H Is a Spring or Spring Seep

 3. FDOT Bypassed Federal Aquifer and Wetland Protections